Wolfman Jack: Film, television, and music career

 In his early days, Wolfman Jack made sporadic public appearances, usually as a master of ceremonies for rock bands at Los Angeles clubs.
 At each appearance, he looked a little different because he had not decided what the Wolfman should look like.
 Early pictures show him with a goatee, but sometimes he combed his straight hair forward and added dark makeup to look somewhat "ethnic."
 Other times he had a big afro wig and large sunglasses.
 The ambiguity of his race contributed to the controversy of his program.
-His audience finally got a good look at him when he appeared in the 1969 film "A Session with the Committee", a montage of skits by the comedy troupe The Committee.
+His audience finally got a good look at him when he appeared in the 1969 film A Session with the Committee, a montage of skits by the comedy troupe The Committee.

 Wolfman Jack started his recording career in Minneapolis while working at KUXL Radio in 1965 with George Garrett, who helped record the album Boogie with the Wolfman by Wolfman Jack and the Wolfpack on the Bread Label.
 He was also responsible for engineering, producing, and assembling the band.
 Wolfman Jack also released Wolfman Jack (1972) and Through the Ages (1973) on the Wooden Nickel label.

-In 1973, he appeared as himself in George Lucas's second feature film American Graffiti.
+In 1973, Wolfman Jack appeared as himself in George Lucas's second feature film American Graffiti.
 Lucas gave him a fraction of a "point", the division of the profits from a film, and the extreme financial success of American Graffiti provided him with a regular income for life.
 He also appeared in the film's 1979 sequel More American Graffiti, though only through voice-overs.
 In 1978, he appeared as Bob "The Jackal" Smith in a made-for-TV movie Deadman's Curve based on the musical careers of Jan Berry and Dean Torrence of Jan and Dean.
-Smith appeared in several television shows as Wolfman Jack, including The Odd Couple, What's Happening!!, Vega$, Hollywood Squares, Married... with Children, Emergency!, The New Adventures of Wonder Woman, and Galactica 1980.
+Smith appeared in several television shows as Wolfman Jack, including The Odd Couple, What's Happening!!, Vega$, Hollywood Squares, Married... with Children (his final public performance), Emergency!, The New Adventures of Wonder Woman, and Galactica 1980.
 He was the regular announcer and occasional host for The Midnight Special on NBC from 1973 to 1981.
-He was the host of his variety series The Wolfman Jack Show, which was produced in Canada by CBC Television in 1976 and syndicated to stations in the U.S. He also voiced the chief of the Rama Lama tribe on the TV special Garfield in Paradise in 1986.
+He was the host of his variety series The Wolfman Jack Show, which was produced in Canada by CBC Television in 1976 and syndicated to stations in the U.S. In 1984, Wolfman Jack starred as himself on the short-lived ABC animated series Wolf Rock TV.
+He also voiced the chief of the Rama Lama tribe on the TV special Garfield in Paradise in 1986.